51415/RepoToPitch/README.md

 ---
 # Pricing Section

-Insert this section into README.md after the "Who this is for" section and before "Quick Start".

----

 ## Editions & Pricing

 RepoToPitch is open source.
 The source code is free and always will be.